 - You will be based in an office, which could be at a desk or in a server room.

-- You will spend much of the time working at a computer.
+- You will spend most of the time working at a computer.

 - You might have to travel to visit companies, to set up their networks.